0xhrsh/OS-assignments/a7/README.md

 Process 0 requested for page 3, it was a TBL hit and the page can be found on frame 0.

 ## Assumptions
-- Each process will be allocated frames more than or equal to the ration of mi to m.
+- Each process will be allocated non-zero frames out of f such that it's propotion (to f) is more than or equal to the ratio of mi to m.
 If such a distribution is not possible, the program will raise an error.

 ## Bugs
 - No known bugs.